-- (e) Industries shall be encouraged to locate on lower capability agricultural land, in proximity to paved County roads or provincial highways, and in areas with access to existing water and power services wherever possible. - (f) Commercial uses shall be encouraged to locate on lower capability agricultural land wherever possible. - (g) The municipalities of Dewberry, Kitscoty, Marwayne and Paradise Valley, Vermilion, and Lloydminster should be encouraged to expand in areas which would minimize the removal of higher capability agricultural land. - (h) Expansion of urban centres should be discouraged from occurring on higher capability agricultural land. - (i) Council shall only support annexation proposals in accordance with the policies in Sub-section 6.4 of this Plan. - 5.1.3 Development should only occur on lands that do not have critical development constraints. - (a) Groundwater of sufficient quantity and quality should be available to support the proposed development.
+- (d) The County shall encourage the development of vacant lots, underdeveloped sites, and the redevelopment of older buildings within the hamlets, provided that the infill development or redevelopment will not adversely affect the surrounding areas and is consistent with the provisions in the County's Land Use Bylaw. - (e) Industries shall be encouraged to locate on lower capability agricultural land, in proximity to paved County roads or provincial highways, and in areas with access to existing water and power services wherever possible. - (f) Commercial uses shall be encouraged to locate on lower capability agricultural land wherever possible. - (g) Adjacent municipalities should be encouraged to expand in areas which would minimize the removal of higher capability agricultural land. - (h) Expansion of hamlets should be discouraged from occurring on higher capability agricultural land. - (i) Council shall only support annexation proposals in accordance with the policies in Sub-section 6.4 of this Plan. - 5.1.3 Development should only occur on lands that do not have critical development constraints. - (a) Groundwater of sufficient quantity and quality should be available to support the proposed development.
 Development will be discouraged in areas where reserves of potable water are inadequate. - (b) Development will be discouraged in areas characterized by wetlands, swamps, muskeg, or saturated soils.
 Development will also be discouraged in valleys, ravines, or seasonal draws.
 Where development is allowed in areas exhibiting these characteristics the development must adhere to provincial regulations, guidelines and wetland mitigation policies. - (c) Development shall be prohibited on slopes in excess of 15% or on slopes which are subject to slippage or mass movement. - (d) Development is discouraged from locating on soils that have extremely fast percolation rates and/or which might result in the possibility of groundwater contamination. - (e) No permanent structures will be allowed within the 1:100 year flood plain of any river, stream or lake shore, unless proper flood proofing techniques are applied.
-A certificate from a qualified, registered professional engineer or architect will be required by the County to confirm that the development has been properly flood proofed. - (f) The County shall encourage flood plan and flood prone areas to be kept in their natural state.
-However, if provincial requirements are met and engineering studies have been completed by the applicant that supports development within these areas then the development authority may approve within these locations as long as any mitigation measures identified by the province and in any supplementary engineering studies are adhered to.
+A certificate from a qualified, registered professional engineer or architect will be required by the County to confirm that the development has been properly flood proofed. - (f) The County shall encourage flood plain and flood prone areas to be kept in their natural state.
+However, if provincial requirements are met and engineering studies have been completed by the applicant that supports development within these areas then the development authority may approve non-residential development within these locations as long as any mitigation measures identified by the province and in any supplementary engineering studies are adhered to.